Introduction to Multi-Armed Bandits

 \LinesNumbered

 The parameter $N$ is fixed in advance; it will be chosen later as function of the time horizon $T$ and the number of arms $K$, so as to minimize regret.
 Let us analyze regret of this algorithm.

-Let the average reward for each action $a$ after exploration phase be denoted $\bar \mu (a)$.
-We want the average reward to be a good estimate of the true expected rewards, i.e. the following quantity should be small: $|\bar \mu(a) - \mu(a)|$.
-We can use the Hoeffding inequality to quantify the deviation of the average from the true expectation.
-By defining the confidence radius $r(a)= \sqrt{\frac{2 \log T}{N}}$, and using Hoeffding inequality, we get:
+Let the average reward for each action $a$ after exploration phase be denoted $\bar\mu(a)$.
+We want the average reward to be a good estimate of the true expected rewards, i.e. the following quantity should be small: $|\bar\mu(a) - \mu(a)|$.
+We bound it using the Hoeffding inequality (Theorem~\ref{app:thm:Hoeffding}):

-So, the probability that the average will deviate from the true expectation is very small.
+\begin{remark} Thus, $\mu(a)$ lies in the known interval $[\bar\mu(a)-\rad,\bar\mu(a)+\rad]$ with high probability.
+A known interval containing some scalar quantity is called the \emph{confidence interval} for this quantity.
+Half of this interval's length (in our case, $\rad$) is called the \emph{confidence radius}. \footnote{It is called a ``radius" because an interval can be seen as a ``ball" on the real line.} \end{remark}

 We define the \emph{clean event} to be the event that \eqref{IID:eq:1} holds for all arms simultaneously.
 We will argue separately the clean event, and the ``bad event" -- the complement of the clean event.